secretGeek/today-i-learned-staging/writing/50_writing_tools.md

 > Dig for the concrete and specific, details that appeal to the senses.
 >
 > 15. Pay attention to names.
-> Interesting names attract the writer ï¿½ and the reader.
+> Interesting names attract the writer &mdash; and the reader.
 >
 > 16. Seek original images.
-> Reject clichï¿½s and first-level creativity.
+> Reject cliches and first-level creativity.
 >
 > 17. Riff on the creative language of others.
 > Make word lists, free-associate, be surprised by language.
 >
 > 18. Set the pace with sentence length.
-> Vary sentences to influence the reader’s speed.
+> Vary sentences to influence the reader's speed.
 >
 > 19. Vary the lengths of paragraphs.
-> Go short or long — or make a “turn”– to match your intent.
+> Go short or long - or make a "turn" - to match your intent.
 >
 > 20. Choose the number of elements with a purpose in mind.
 > One, two, three, or four: Each sends a secret message to the reader.